HopeItsAvailable/javaHangmanProject/README.md

 ----- Contributing -----

 This Hangman game project was developed collaboratively by a group of 5 contributors.
 It took approximately 18 hours to complete.
-Contributions to improve the game or add new features are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull reques